Nicoprazz-27/waalaxy-queue-app/README.md

 ## Usage

+After the installation, create a .ENV file within the "server" directory.

+Every variable present in the .ENV.example file must be included in the .ENV file along with a corresponding value.

-After the installation, to run the project, use the Node Package Manager (npm) with the 'start' command.
+Then, to run the project, use the Node Package Manager (npm) with the 'start' command.

 ```
 npm run start